365id-AB/idverification-android/README.md

 ### Retrieve a token

-Before being able to use the 365id Id Verification SDK, you will need a JWT token to 365id Services.
+Before being able to use the 365id Id Verification SDK, you will need a JWT token.
 The way of doing that is to make gRPC call using the [Authentication.proto](./example/protos/src/main/proto/Protos/Authentication.proto) file to the url `https://frontend-device-ag.int.365id.com:5001`.

 1. `AuthenticateRequest` - Requests a JWT token based on a provided license key, Language Code and a Vendor Id.
 2. `RefreshTokenRequest` - Requests a refreshed token using the refresh token.